Measuring the robustness of Gaussian processes to kernel choice: Abstract

 \section{Abstract}

-Gaussian processes (GPs) are used to make medical and scientific decisions, including in cardiac care and monitoring of carbon dioxide emissions.
-But the choice of GP kernel is often somewhat arbitrary.
-In particular, uncountably many kernels typically align with qualitative prior knowledge (e.g. function smoothness or stationarity).
-But in practice, data analysts choose among a handful of convenient standard kernels (e.g. squared exponential).
+Gaussian processes (GPs) are used to make medical and scientific decisions, including in cardiac care and monitoring of atmospheric carbon dioxide levels.
+Notably, the choice of GP kernel is often somewhat arbitrary.
+In particular, uncountably many kernels typically align with qualitative prior knowledge (e.g.\ function smoothness or stationarity).
+But in practice, data analysts choose among a handful of convenient standard kernels (e.g.\ squared exponential).
 In the present work, we ask: Would decisions made with a GP differ under other, qualitatively interchangeable kernels?
-We show how to formulate this sensitivity analysis as a constrained optimization problem over a finite-dimensional space.
+We show how to answer this question by solving a constrained optimization problem over a finite-dimensional space.
 We can then use standard optimizers to identify substantive changes in relevant decisions made with a GP.
-We demonstrate in both synthetic and real-world examples that decisions made with a GP can exhibit substantial sensitivity to kernel choice, even when prior draws are qualitatively interchangeable to a user.
+We demonstrate in both synthetic and real-world examples that decisions made with a GP can exhibit non-robustness to kernel choice, even when prior draws are qualitatively interchangeable to a user.

-\section{Introduction}
+\section{INTRODUCTION}